The Complexity Geometry of a Single Qubit: Discussion

 \subsection{Geodesics and time-independent Hamiltonians}

-The one-qubit example accurately captures the general relationship between time-independent Hamiltonians and geodesics.
-Hamiltonians generate paths on SU$(2^N)$ and $\mathbb{CP}^{2^N-1}$, and we will now analyze the relationship between this dynamical motion and the geodesics of the geometry. \\
+The one-qubit example accurately captures the general relationship between the paths generated by time-independent Hamiltonians, the geodesics of the complexity geometry on SU$(2^N)$, and the geodesics of the complexity geometry on $\mathbb{CP}^{2^N-1}$.